Regd. No. 131741/071/072 WhatsApp No. 9861888201 +977-9841073239 himalayadarshantreks@gmail.com

 Per person - All price inclusive

-Starting from Lukla, a small mountain city in Nepal, the journey winds its way through the Sagarmatha National Park, a UNESCO World Heritage Site known for its unique biodiversity.
-Along the trail, pedestrians will encounter graphic Sherpa townlets, ancient cloisters, and towering peaks that produce an indelible background.
+Starting from Lukla, a small mountain city in Nepal, the journey winds through the Sagarmatha National Park, a UNESCO World Heritage Site known for its unique biodiversity.
+Along the trail, pedestrians will encounter graphic Sherpa townlets, ancient abbeys, and towering peaks that produce a memorable background.

 The trekking route passes through Namche Bazaar, a bustling Sherpa request city, where pedestrians can adapt and rest before continuing their ascent.
 The trip also leads to Tengboche, home to one of the most important Buddhist cloisters in the region.
 Then, pedestrians can witness witching observances and soak in the spiritual air.